ihmeuw/vivarium_research/docs/source/intervention_models/iv_iron_antenatal/index.rst

 - We assume the effect of the intervntion persists through the end of the postpartum period at which point the woman's hemoglobin concentration returns to its pre-pregnancy level.

 - We do not consider effect modification by baseline hemoglobin status.
 In reality, the effect of IV iron may be greater among women with lower baseline hemoglobin levels.

+- We currently assume no measurement error in maternal hemoglobin level

 Validation and Verification Criteria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~